deliveredtechnologies/rulebook/README.md

 ### _New in v0.2: POJO Rules!_

 As of RuleBook v0.2, POJO rules are supported.
-Simply define your rules as POJOs in a package and then use _RuleBookRunner_ to scan the package for rules and create a RuleBook out of them.
+Simply define your rules as annotated POJOs in a package and then use _RuleBookRunner_ to scan the package for rules and create a RuleBook out of them.
 It's that simple!

 **A Hello World Example**